Lloyd's Patriotic Fund: Swords

+The ornamental swords were produced with blued and gilt decoration, along with scabbard, plaque and presentation box.
+There were three values of sword awarded, £100, £50 and £30, subject to rank and the nature of the gallantry and action.
+In total some 151 swords are known to have been issued.
 The Fund issued 15 swords worth £30 each, to midshipmen, masters' mates and Royal Marine lieutenants.
 Also, 91 swords worth 50 pounds each went to naval lieutenants and Royal Marine captains.
 It issued 35 swords worth £100 each to commanders and naval captains.
 In addition, it issued 23 swords, worth £100 each, to naval captains who fought at Trafalgar.
 Some 60 officers requested a piece of plate of equal value instead of a sword.
 Lastly, a number of officers opted for cash instead, either for themselves or to distribute to their crew.

 One engagement might result in multiple awards.
 When a cutting-out party from HMS Franchise captured Raposa in 1806, naval lieutenants John Fleming and Peter Douglas, and Lieutenant of Marines Mend, each received a sword worth £50, while Midshipman Lamb received one worth £30.